Disulfiram (Antabuse) A Cheap 70 Year Old Alcoholism Drug May Protect the Lungs from COVID-19 Damage

 Positive preclinical trials

 The researchers tested disulfiram in mice with transfusion-related acute lung injury (TRALI), which is acute respiratory distress following blood transfusion.
-Treatment with disulfiram significantly increased the survival of the group of treated mice compared to the untreated ones.
-A small clinical trial involving 60 Covid-19 patients is underway at the University of California San Francisco to confirm the positive effects of disulfiram.
+Treatment with disulfiram significantly increased the survival of the treated mice compared to the untreated ones.
+A small clinical trial involving 60 COVID-19 patients is underway at the University of California San Francisco to confirm the positive effects of disulfiram.

 References